 The Kentucky Symphony is committed to the safety of our musicians, staff and audience.
-The KSO and 7 Hills Church have implemented the following safety measures for the Education Outreach Program:
+The KSO has implemented the following safety measures:

-- KSO’s staff, musicians and volunteers will wear face masks and encourage the audience to do the same.
+- KSO’s staff, musicians and volunteers will wear face masks.
+Audience are also required to wear masks when inside any venue.
 In some instances, volunteers may also wear plastic face shields.

 - Volunteers who handle cash, concessions and programs will be wearing gloves.

 - Proper physical distancing measures will be in place.
 Those who do not live in the same household should maintain 6 feet distance, including but not limited to while awaiting entrance to the restrooms and auditorium.
 Seating is distanced.

 - Programs have been chosen to reduce the number of musicians allowing them to maintain physical distancing on stage.